OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 <img src="../images/2.4-1.png" width="85%" alt="Repetative penalty" />

 This example shows the challenge: the bullet points are repetition that we want!
 So penalizing repetitiveness might break your results too.

+### 2.5 Excellent 3rd party blog post on model parameters
+Read this [post on model parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai) which provides excellent examples of how model parameters work plus good visuals to help you better understand the concepts.

 # General advice